isl-org/Open3D/docs/compilation.rst

 build, please see :ref:`compilation_options`.

 .. note::
+    Importing Python libraries compiled with different CXX ABI may cause segfaults in regex. https://stackoverflow.com/q/51382355/1255535.
+By default, PyTorch
-    When building from source, ``-DGLIBCXX_USE_CXX11_ABI=ON`` is set by default.
+    and TensorFlow Python releases use the older CXX ABI; while when they are compiled from source, newer ABI is enabled by default.
-    Some pre-installed dependencies such as ``libjsoncpp-dev`` on newer Ubuntu are only compatible with the newer CXX11 ABI.

-    When releasing Open3D as a Python package on Pip or Conda, we set ``-DGLIBCXX_USE_CXX11_ABI=OFF`` and compile all dependencies
-    (like ``jasoncpp``) from source, in order to ensure compatibility with PyTorch and TensorFlow Python releases.
+    When releasing Open3D as a Python package, we set ``-DGLIBCXX_USE_CXX11_ABI=OFF`` and compile all dependencies from source, in order to ensure compatibility with PyTorch and TensorFlow Python releases.

     If you build PyTorch or TensorFlow from source or if you run into ABI compatibility issues with them, please: